Divorce in Arizona Without Children

 Arizona Petition for Dissolution of Marriage: This refers to a set of documents, which includes the initial Petition for Dissolution of Marriage that must be filed to begin a divorce in Arizona without children.

-Arizona Temporary Orders: This is an optional hearing that will be scheduled by the Court only upon the written request by either party.
+Arizona Temporary Orders: A temporary orders hearing is an optional hearing that will be scheduled by the Court only upon the written request by either party.
 If required, the court will schedule a hearing to permit the parties to present evidence on temporary financial support, such as alimony, or an award of attorney fees.

 Arizona Preliminary Injunction: This is one of the documents that must be filed at the same time the initial Petition for Dissolution of Marriage is filed.
 It, among other things, orders the parties not to hide assets or harass the other party.
 It is immediately effective upon the party filing the Petition for Dissolution of Marriage and is only effective upon the other party (i.e., the “Respondent”) when served upon him or her.

 Service of Process of Summons: This is another document that must be filed with the initial Petition for Dissolution of Marriage, which directs the Respondent to submit a Response to Petition for Dissolution of Marriage within a particular time frame.